Two killed in separate shootings in Baton Rouge in less than two hours

 BATON ROUGE - Two people were killed in separate shootings in less than two hours Tuesday.

 The first person was shot to death around 6:30 p.m. at La Margie Avenue near North Cristy Drive.
+Police said it appeared to be a targeted killing.
 While officers were at the scene, they heard nearby gunfire that sent onlookers dashing for cover.

 The second killing occurred on Avenue E shortly before 8 p.m.
+The victim in that shooting was an elderly man, police said.

 Trending News